CALNE - CASTLEFIELDS CANAL & RIVER PARK ASSOCIATION (CARP)

 Fitness trail, Gym equipment in the hay-meadow.

-As a result of this two more pieces of equipment, a cross-trainer and a leg press, will be installed early in the new year.
+Two more pieces of gym equipment, a cross-trainer and a leg press, have now been installed.

 RHS It's Your Neighbourhood award.
 We've done it again!!!